Employment in India

 Unemployment

 To measure the unemployment rate, workers are asked how long they worked during the last year.
-A person who worked for at least one month in the preceding year is considered to have been employed, while a person who was available to work but did not work for even one month in the preceding year is counted as unemployed.
+A person who worked for at least 30 days in the preceding 365 days is considered as employed, while a person who was looking for work or was available to work but did not work for even 30 days in the preceding 365 days is counted as unemployed.[14]

-Roughly 20 million Indians want work but cannot find it, meaning that they are unemployed.
-This puts India's India's unemployment rate - the share of unemployed among 580 million Indians in the labour force - at 3.2% (as of 2022-23)[16].
-In urban areas, it was substantially higher at 5.4%.
+Roughly 20-25 million Indians want work but cannot find it, meaning that they are unemployed.
+This puts India's unemployment rate - the share of unemployed among 580 million Indians in the labour force - at 3.2% as of 2023-24.[15]
+In urban areas, it was higher at 5.1%.

 The unemployment rate in India is higher among the better educated.
 In low-income countries, skilled jobs may be scarce and there could be a mismatch between skills and jobs.
 In addition, the better educated can afford to stay unemployed for longer, and might hold out for a suitable job.[16]
 While less than 1% of Indians educated up to primary level are unemployed, more than 13% of those with graduate degree or above are jobless.

-Young Indians who are relatively newer entrants to the labour force face higher joblessness in India compared to experienced workers beyond the age of 34.
-Unemployment rates were below 1% for those above 35 but above 7% for youth (between the ages of 15 and 34) from 2018 to 2023.
+Young Indians who are relatively newer entrants to the labour force face higher joblessness in India compared to older workers.
+Unemployment rates were below 1% for those above 35, but close to 8% for those between the ages of 15 and 34.

 While the unemployment rate is a crucial metric to understand economic trends in developed countries, it does not always fully capture the ability of developing countries to adequately employ most people.
 In the absence of unemployment insurance systems or social safety nets, most people of working age in poorer countries engage in some form of economic activity, even if it is inadequate.[17]